Error-String-Expected-Got-Nil/Cordyceps2/README.md

 - **Fragment Video:** Ordinarily, the metadata and headers for data in the video are written all at once, in a single place.
 Fragmenting the video instead places them throughout the video file, next to where it's used.
-If recording is stopped unexecpectedly (for instance, from the game crashing), this might prevent the video from being corrupted and unrecoverable.
+If recording is stopped unexpectedly (for instance, from the game crashing), this might prevent the video from being corrupted and unrecoverable.
 However, fragmented video isn't as universally supported as non-fragmented video (Discord appears to support it fine, if that's a concern).
 Cordyceps2 will output a fragment on each keyframe.